antony-a-n/aws-vpc-using-AWS-CLI/README.md

 [root@testserver ~]# aws ec2 modify-subnet-attribute --subnet-id subnet-085df01e6b2dbeb7c --map-public-ip-on-launch

 ```
-# 7.Creating security groups & adding rules to the groups
+# 7.Creating Security Groups & adding rules to the groups

 Now we have to create the required security group which acts like a firewall.
 In our VPC setup, we are launching 3 instances, a bastion server, a fronted server which is going to place in the public subnets, and a DB server placed in the private subnet.
 For the bastion server, only port 22 is open and for the front-end server port, 80 will accept the traffic from anywhere, and 22 is from the bastion server, and for the DB server port 22 is accessible from the bastion server, and 3306 from the frontend server.